Europe allows gadgets to stay on during flights

 EASA said it hoped the first European airlines will adapt to the new regime in the next eight months or so.

-Until now passengers have been able to use mobile phones for voice calls when flying above 3,000 meters but are not allowed to use the Internet when at that altitude.
+Until now passengers have been able to use mobile phones for voice calls when flying above 3,000 metres but are not allowed to use the Internet when at that altitude.

 Passengers have had to turn off computers, music players and other devices during taxiing, take-off and landing.
 But some flights do already offer in-flight Wifi services.